 6:50 So I want a strong core, a strong back, I want to do lots of workouts and I want a stomach that looks good… now we’re so much better informed, where do we start?
 (Wendy gives a checklist of alignment tips, exercises and strategies to start putting your middle back where you want it!)

 I hope you enjoyed the interview and feel a little more equipped to tackle this issue.
 If you have more questions, visit Wendy on the MuTu System Facebook page.

 Not sure if you have a separation?
-Learn how to check yourself for diastasis recti with this video.
+Learn how to check yourself for diastasis recti here.